7 Apr 2025

 Machine learning (ML) might seem like futuristic tech, but its roots go back over 70 years!
 Let’s see how it started and where it’s going.

-Machine Learning began in the 1950s with the Turing Test.
+Our story begins in the 1950s with the Turing Test.
 This is a way to measure a machine’s ability to exhibit human-like intelligence.
-Meanwhile, one of the first self-learning programmes was created – it was a game of checkers that improved the more it played.
+Meanwhile, one of the first self-learning programmes was created – it was a game of checkers that improved the more it was played.

 1960s-1980s